Akshayjain-2812/Chatbot/README.md

 Chatgui is the user interface that will be used by the users to interact with the chatbot

 The 5 steps followed for creating the chatbot are:
-* 1.Import and load the data file
+* 1. Import and load the data file
 * 2. Preprocess data
 * 3. Create training and testing data
 * 4. Build the model